SeanKilleen/seankilleen.github.io/_posts/2021-07-07-how-to-automate-aws-cloudfront-distribution-folder-changes-when-deploying-a-static-web-site.md

 ---
 I was working on a project that deployed its UI, an Angular site, to an S3 bucket that was then placed behind CloudFront.

-So that we had repeatable builds and weren't overwriting code, every deployment when into a new folder in the S3 bucket.
+So that we had repeatable builds and weren't overwriting code, every deployment went into a new folder in the S3 bucket.

 ## The Challenge